amisapta15/IIC-OSIC-TOOLS/README.md

 The running docker should appear in the container tab in Docker-Desktop.
 This script is similar to JKU IIC-OSIC-TOOLS scripts except addtion of an extra `8888` port for runnning Jupyter.
 You can check that in the container tab.
 Remember, you can add `DESIGNS="your/path/to/directory" ./start_vnc_GL.sh` to map a user-defined directory to the Docker Container.
 For details see the JKU [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS/iss) repo.

+Note: “start_x.sh” script might not work in all Linux Distro.

 ### Seting up gLayout